 The truth is that the Chinese flu gun isn't loaded and the progressives using it to enforce compliance should be laughed off stage.

 The headline "Meth Lab explosion adds two to Corona Death Toll" exaggerates, but there's more than a kernel of truth to it.
-The truth is that none of the numbers on offer from anybody can be trusted, the case stories on offer from the media appear hand picked to evoke a fear response, and acting on disinformation is generally worse than not acting at all.
+The truth is that none of the numbers on offer from anybody can be trusted, the case stories on offer from the media appear hand picked to evoke a fear response, and acting on disinformation generally leads to worse outcomes than not acting at all.

 Getting trustworthy information about the pandemic is a mug's game: pick just about any widely held opinion and you can find a credible source offering solid looking numbers in support.
 Meanwhile the reality is that money, politics, haste, and a lack of adult supervision on reporting policies have polluted so many primary sources for information on everything related to this virus that there's no good way to know what you can trust and what you can't.